Shaga-Matula/blue-pulse-pp5/README.md

 - As a new visitor to Blue Pulse's website, I want to easily navigate the website menu, so that I can quickly find the information I am looking for.
 - As a fan of Blue Pulse, I want to be able to listen to their latest tracks and access their music on various platforms, so that I can enjoy their music easily.
 - As a potential customer of Blue Pulse's merchandise, I want to be able to view their merchandise and purchase it easily, so that I can show my support for the band.
-- As a fan of Blue Pulse, I want to be able to read their latest news and blog posts, so that I can stay up-to-date with the band's activities and creative process.
+- As a fan of Blue Pulse, I want to be able to read their latest news and comment posts, so that I can stay up-to-date with the band's activities and creative process.
 - As a potential customer of Blue Pulse, I want to be able to contact the band easily, so that I can book them for a gig or send them a message.
 - As a member of Blue Pulse, I want to be able to customize the website template to reflect the band's personality and style, so that the website accurately represents the band.
 - As a member of Blue Pulse, I want to be able to integrate the website with the band's social media accounts, so that fans can easily follow and engage with the band on different platforms.